brewski82/mhl/README.md

 PostgreSQL database.
 The web site is built with React.
 The api is built with nodejs and restify.

-This repository also contains scripts to test and server MHL using docker.
+This repository also contains scripts to test and serve MHL using docker.

 ## Build & test requirements